-We’re really excited about the ONE brand and its potential for growth in Ocean Beach and hopefully internationally going forward.
+We’re really excited about the ONE brand and its potential for growth in O Beach and hopefully internationally going forward.

 4. How do you think regulation changes to the West End will impact the leisure, travel, tourism and entertainment scene in San Antonio, Ibiza?